AntheSevenants/naive-dt-fix/README.md

 ## Future work

-- extend the built-in lists by collecting all verbal past participles in SoNaR.
+- extend the built-in lists by collecting all verbal past participles in SoNaR and checking for mistakes.